arana2743/java-concepts/mutilthreading/2_java_multi_threading.md

         - Resources cannot be forcibly taken from threads holding them.
     - Circular Wait:
         - A set of threads waiting for each other in a circular chain.

+### Thread Communication
+- In a multithreaded environment, threads often need to communicate and coordinate with each other to accomplish a task.
+- And without proper communication mechanisms, threads might end up in inefficient busy-waiting states, leading to wastage of CPU resources and potential deadlocks.
+- methods used in java for inter-thread communication:
+    - wait() => notifies currentThread to release lock and wait until another thread calls notify or notifyAll.
+    - notify() => wakes up a single thread that is waiting.
+    - notifyAll() => wakes up all threads that are waiting.
+- above methods can only be called in a **synchronized context**.